 This makes it easier to integrate while writing and helps you cite sources accurately.

 Most of the common college essay mistakes happen at this stage.
 Let’s take a look at them and see how you can avoid these mistakes.

 The thesis statement is possibly the most important element of your paper.
 The problem arises when students write vague statements or leave no scope for argument.

 The thesis statement is meant to state the premise of your paper.
 One read should indicate what you’re trying to achieve from this paper.

-So, be sure to clearly state your claim, its relation to the topic and touch upon the major points you’ll expand on further in the essay.
+So, clearly state your claim and its relation to the topic and discuss the major points you’ll expand on further in the essay.

 Mistake #7: Not Creating an Outline